L. Eudora Ashburne

 Lydia Eudoria Ashburne Evans (c.
-1887 – January 14, 1992) was an American physician.
+1887 – January 14, 1992) was an African-American woman and a physician.

 Biography

 Ashburne was born around 1887.
-She grew up in Bowers Hill, Virginia and was part of a big family with fourteen siblings.
+She grew up in Bowers Hill, Virginia and was part of a big family of fourteen siblings.
 Her parents had been formerly enslaved people.
 Ashburne graduated from Norfolk Mission College in 1908 and went on to earn her medical degree from Howard University Medical School in 1912.
-Ashburne briefly practiced medicine in Virginia before she moved to Chicago and began working there in 1916.
-Ashburne worked as a physician for around 65 years and provided charity work for many people in Chicago.
+Ashburne briefly practiced medicine in Virginia.
+She moved to Chicago in 1916 and worked there as a physician for around 65 years.
+She provided charity work for many people in Chicago.

 Ashburne created the South Side office of the United Cerebral Palsy.
-Later in life, she married Theodore R. P. Evans.
+Later in life she married Theodore R. P. Evans.
 She died on January 14, 1992, in Hyde Park.